Chellaston: Culture and community

-Chellaston has five pubs, including the bars at the Lawns Hotel, Chellaston Bowls Club and the R&R Club on High Street.
-A new Community bar, named 'The Crossbar' will be opening in spring 2021.
-The bar is part of the Community Pavilion at Chellaston Park.
+In the late 2000s, a local public library was built between the community centre and the then Co-operative supermarket.
+There is also a children's playground next to the Chellaston Community Centre, which is situated on Barley Croft, off High Street.
 The bowls club can be traced back to 1905.
-The others are: the Corner Pin, and The Bonnie Prince.
-The Red Lion pub on Derby Road closed in late 2007.
-The Rose and Crown pub was demolished in 2019 along with the Catholic church building to make way for a Lidl supermarket.
-Before being converted into a public house, The Bonnie Prince used to be a grand private residence named Home Lea, home to the Osbourne family in 1901.

-There is also a children's playground next to the Chellaston Community Centre, which is situated on Barley Croft, off High Street.
-In the late 2000s, a local public library was built between the community centre and the Co-operative supermarket.

 The 25 acre site of the former Chellaston Brickworks is now a designated Local Nature Reserve.
 Chellaston has intermittently hosted an annual summer carnival complete with floats.
 Floats were contributed by local groups such as the Scouts and Guides, churches of all denominations, and Chellaston Junior School.
 The carnival usually took place on the recreation ground, next to the community centre on Barley Croft, but has not been held since the late 1990s.

 The Chellaston Beauty tulip was developed in the early 1850s; its flower has a white base and variegated tips in near black.

+Before being converted into a public house (The Bonnie Prince), and then restaurant (Hickory's Smokehouse Derby), the building used to be a grand, private residence, named Home Lea, home to the Osbourne family in 1901.